Cancer Research UK logo.

 The stage of a cancer tells you how big it is and whether it has spread.
 The grade means how abnormal the cells look under the microscope.
-The stage and grade help your doctor decide which treatment you need.
+They help your doctor decide which treatment you need.

 Staging oesophageal cancer